playframework/play-samples/docs/src/main/paradox/index.md

-# Play Scala gRPC Example
+# Play Java gRPC Example

 This example application shows how to use Akka gRPC to both expose and use gRPC services inside an Play application.